Romania-Flutter-Meetup/storybook/README.md

 6) DRY (don't repeat yourself) principle is enforced!
 If we use something more than 3 times it needs to become a separate widget;
 7) Every new widget should be Material 2,3 compatible;
 8) Be eco devs and gather the "garbage" even if it is not yours.
 Optimize and improve when and where you can.
+9) Branch nameing must respect one of the following: feature/<what i did> , fix/<what i fixed>, improve/<what i improved>

 ## License :newspaper: